ondrakoupil/csob/README.en.md

 After calling `paymentInit()`, you can get PayID either as part of response array, or just from the $payment object if everyrhing went right.

+Note that all strings with national characters should be encoded in UTF-8.
+If your application is not using this encoding, don't forget to `iconv` all strings before settings them into Payment.

 ### Processing payment